-In the SPARC M7 processor the core is dual-issue, out-of-order, and supports up to eight hardware threads.
-The core provides Dynamic Threading to optimize for the highest possible per-thread performance.
-Software can activate up to eight hardware threads (strands) on each core via Critical Threads Optimization.
+The SPARC M8 processor core is four-wide issue, out-of-order with up to 192 instructions in-flight, and supports up to eight hardware threads.
+The core provides dynamic threading to optimize for the highest possible per-thread performance.
+Software can activate up to eight hardware threads (strands) on each core via critical threads optimization.
 The processor hardware then dynamically and seamlessly allocates core resources among the active strands.